 High-Risk Father Outcomes

-When families enter intervention programs carrying heightened prenatal risk factors, the outcomes often surpass what researchers observe in lower-risk populations, a counterintuitive finding that reshapes how clinicians approach high-risk fathers.
+When families enter intervention programs carrying heightened prenatal risk factors, outcomes can surpass what researchers observe in lower-risk populations, a counterintuitive finding that reshapes how clinicians approach high-risk fathers.

 Seven of eight outcome variables demonstrated moderated impact specifically for higher-risk families.
-Your recovery engagement strategy should prioritize these fathers, as program effects prove particularly notable for families with amplified prenatal risk in coparenting, mental health, and violence domains.
+Recovery engagement strategies should prioritize these fathers, as program effects prove particularly notable for families with amplified prenatal risk in coparenting, mental health, and violence domains.

 Teachers reported fewer emotional and externalizing problems in children from higher prenatal conflict families, validating that targeting high-risk fathers yields multigenerational benefits.